DR. Kelly Shannon

 Office Phone: (561) 297-1329

-Dr. Shannon is currently an inaugural Faculty Fellow for FAU's Peace, Justice, and Human Rights Initiative (2014-2016), and is the recipient of several grants and honors, including the Samuel Flagg Bemis Research Grant from the Society for Historians of American Foreign Relations (SHAFR), the SHAFR Summer Institute, and the Marvin Wachman Fellowship in Force and Diplomacy from the Center for the Study of Force and Diplomacy at Temple University.
-She is an active member of SHAFR and the Organization of American Historians (OAH), as well as several other scholarly organizations.
+Shannon has been involved with PJHR since its inception in 2014 and was an inaugural faculty fellow.
+She is also affiliated with FAU’s Women, Gender, and Sexuality Studies (WGSS) program.
+She is the recipient of several grants and honors, including a National Endowment for the Humanities (NEH) Summer Stipend, Rockefeller Archive Center Research Stipend, the Samuel Flagg Bemis Research Grant from the Society for Historians of American Foreign Relations (SHAFR), the SHAFR Summer Institute, and the Marvin Wachman Fellowship in Force and Diplomacy from the Center for the Study of Force and Diplomacy (CENFAD) at Temple University.
+She is an active member of SHAFR, as well as several other scholarly organizations.

-Dr. Shannon has presented papers at numerous scholarly venues, including the Society for Historians of American Foreign Relations, the Berkshire Conference on the History of Women, the British Academy in London, the New England Historical Association, and the Temple University International History Workshop.
-Her expertise has been called upon by the media, and she has given many public lectures, including at the Harry S. Truman Presidential Library and Museum.
+Shannon has given presentations at numerous scholarly venues, including the Society for Historians of American Foreign Relations, the Association for Iranian Studies, the Harry S. Truman Presidential Library, the Center for the Study of Force and Diplomacy at Temple University, the Center for Cold War Studies and International History at the University of California-Santa Barbara, the Middle East Center at the University of Pennsylvania, Nichols College, the Berkshire Conference on the History of Women, the British Academy in London, the New England Historical Association, and the Temple University International History Workshop.
+Her expertise has been called upon by the media, and she has given many public lectures and authored op eds in news outlets such as The Washington Post.